RobertPHeller/ABEL-Module/README.md

 Up on the mountain cliff is a highway that includes a bridge over the back of the town and siding.
-Also along the highway is a motel with a lighted sign and a modern gas station / mini-mart with a lighted text-base sign, displaying gas prices and other information.
+Also along the highway is a motel with a lighted sign and a modern gas station / mini-mart with a lighted text-base sign, displaying gas prices and other information, including a clock.